 Copper single crystals with stress axes near the multiple slip orientations of [001], [011], and [111] were subjected to cyclic deformation under plastic strain control at room temperature, and the dislocation structures developed during deformation were observed using a scanning electron microscope and a scanning transmission electron microscope.
 The evolution of the dislocation structure strongly depends on the orientation of the stress axis, and a characteristic evolution of the structure was observed for each orientation.
 The deformation structure differed significantly depending on which secondary slip system was active and when it started to be active.
-When heterogeneous deformation occurred, macroscopic deformations.
+When heterogeneous deformation occurred, macroscopic deformation bands were formed and within these bands, cell structures were formed along specific orientations.
 It was found that the orientation of the deformation bands and cell bands could be explained geometrically by the combination of the multiple slip systems that were activated depending on the stress axis.
 The cell boundaries that constitute the cell structure were found to consist of a network structure of screw dislocations.
 It was also found that cell boundaries with positive and negative rotation components were arranged alternately to offset the crystal rotation within the deformation band.

-Keywords : Fatigue, Dislocation structure, Deformation band, Cell structure
+Keywords: Fatigue, Dislocation structure, Deformation band, Cell structure